merneo/arch-linux/modules/32-amd-drivers.md

 ## Step 4: Configure Xorg (Optional)

-In most cases, with modern AMD GPUs and the `amdgpu` driver, explicit Xorg configuration is not required.
-However, if you encounter issues, you might need a minimal `xorg.conf` file.
+In most cases, with modern AMD GPUs and the `amdgpu` driver, explicit Xorg configuration via `/etc/X11/xorg.conf.d/` files is not strictly required as the driver handles much of the setup automatically.
+However, specific scenarios or troubleshooting might necessitate a custom configuration.
+For more details, refer to the [ArchWiki on Xorg#Configuration](https://wiki.archlinux.org/title/Xorg#Configuration).

 Example `/etc/X11/xorg.conf.d/20-amdgpu.conf`:
 ```